AdnCodez/Weather-Web-App/README.md

 # Weather-Web-App
-This is a Weather app project with the api Dark sky and ipap for ip locations.
+This Weather app project is made with the APIs: Dark sky for weather info & ipdata for locations based on ip.